PhHitachi/HackBar/README.md

-# HackBar Updates New Features
+# HackBar For firefox add-ons

 ### Description